nisbus/erlang-measurements/README.md

 A measurement converter for erlang.

-Currently supports temperature, volume and distance conversions.
+Currently supports temperature, volume, distance, cooking and forex (thanks google) conversions.

 HOW TO USE:

-measurements:convert(ToMeasurement, FromMeasurement, Value).
+measurements:convert(FromMeasurement, ToMeasurement, Value).

 To and From measurements can be abbreviations, names and plurals either as atoms or strings.